 An investment property is any property used to generate income.
-Depending on how long you hold the property, you can make money one or two ways.
+Depending on how long you hold the property, you can make money one of two ways.
 The first way is to rent the property out and receive a monthly rental income.
 The second way is generating a return by selling the property for a higher price than what you purchased it for. (i.e., "price appreciation").
 Typically, real estate investors use a combination of both.
-Non-owner occupied residential 1-4 properties (single family residences, townhomes, and condominiums), multi-family (apartment) buildings, mixed-use buildings, and commercial properties used for business purposes are all considered investment property if purchased with the intent of generating income.
+Non-owner occupied residential 1-4 properties (single-family residences, townhomes, and condominiums), multi-family (apartment) buildings, mixed-use buildings, and commercial properties used for business purposes are all considered investment property if purchased with the intent of generating income.

 What does flipping property mean?

 Flipping is a strategy in which an investor holds the property for a short period of time (typically less than one year) and sells the property for a profit.
 You can flip a property in one of two ways.
 The first is through price appreciation.
-The second way is buying a house that needs repair and fixing it up before reselling it for a profit; this popular strategy is often called "fix and flip".
+The second way is buying a house that needs repair and fixing it up before reselling it for a profit; this popular strategy is often called "fix and flip."
 Fix and flips used to be fairly common in NYC's outer boroughs and certain up-and-coming neighborhoods like Harlem, but are becoming harder to come by nowadays as most of these areas have gentrified rapidly, with many old homes and apartments having already been renovated.
 It's also important to note that renovating in NYC can be quite complicated as you'll need various permits and permissions from the department of buildings.

 What is the Cap Rate for Investment property?

-Cap rate is the amount of cash flow you will earn from renting out the property divided by the purchase price.
+The cap rate is the amount of cash flow you will earn from renting out the property divided by the purchase price.
 The higher the cap rate, the better the investment.

-How do you Calculate the cap rate on a property?
+How do you calculate the cap rate on a property?

 To calculate the cap rate on investment property, you will first need to figure out your annual expected cash flow.
 (I.e., rent – common charges, maintenance, property expenses, and any other additional cost).
 After you come up with that number, you then divide that cash flow number by the purchase price of the property.